Santiago, Cape Verde

 Strange, unexpected, the sight distracts us.
 It makes us miss the correct exit.
 We take another walk, accompanied, with suspicion, by the cattle.
 Finally, following the second roundabout, we hit the north of Santiago.

-In a flash, the road narrows.
-Fits the two most common senses in Cape Verde.
-A few kilometers later, having crossed the Pedegral and the village of Ribeirão Chiqueiro, it enters a pre-gorge mode that prepares us for the imposing and jagged terrain.
+In an instant, the road narrows.
+Adjusts to the two most common directions in Cape Verde.
+A few kilometers later, having already crossed the Pedegral and the town of Ribeirão Chiqueiro, we enter a pre-gorge mode that prepares us for the imposing and jagged terrain ahead.

 One of the winding roads that passes through Caiada and Água Gato leads us to the municipality of São Lourenço dos Órgãos and to the mountainous and dramatic stronghold to which we hoped to spend some time.